dublino8576/dublino8576/README.md

 Throughout the course, I have managed to deliver a pretty good range of projects, building two RESTful APIs: NC News & Habigotchi, which have respective apps built with React & React Native

+Let me know if you need more help to make the repos work

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=dublino8576)](https://github.com/anuraghazra/github-readme-stats)
 <!--
 **dublino8576/dublino8576** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.